bwhiteley/JSONShootout/README.md

 ![Performance Graph](https://raw.githubusercontent.com/bwhiteley/JSONShootout/master/images/performance.png)

-As you can see, Marshal is the most efficient followed by Mapper with SwiftyJSON and Unbox trailing far behind.
+As you can see, Marshal is the most efficient followed by Mapper with SwiftyJSON, Unbox, and Argo trailing far behind.

 ##Conclusion
 If you are looking for a Swift JSON mapper, you might want to clone JSONShootout and compare these frameworks side-by-side yourself.